blank124/FindYourSurf/README.md

 # FindYourSurf

 ## To Run
-Use 'pod install' in terminal to install dependencies.
+Use 'pod install' in terminal to install dependencies in project folder.

 Make sure GoogleService-Info.plist has proper authentications.